SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

-To run the pipeline for any mode, Python 3.7 or higher is required, as well as the following packages: numpy, scipy, matplotlib, pandas, astropy, configobj, numba, bottleneck, joblib, astropy-helpers, and photutils.
+To run the pipeline for any mode, Python 3.7 or higher is required, as well as the following packages: numpy, scipy, matplotlib, pandas, astropy, configobj, numba, bottleneck, joblib, and photutils.
-Some display functions for the graphical user interface (GUI) additionally require the PyQt5, pyds9, and dill packages.
+Some display functions for the graphical user interface (GUI) additionally require the PyQt5, pyds9, and regions packages.
 All required external packages are available to install via the pip or conda package managers.
-See the Anaconda environment file (environment.yml), or the pip requirements file (requirements.txt) distributed with `sofia_redux` for specific version requirements.
+See the Anaconda environment file (environment.yml), or the pip requirements file (requirements.txt) distributed with `sofia_redux` for up-to-date version requirements.

 Running the pipeline interactively also requires an installation of SAO DS9 for FITS image display.
 See http://ds9.si.edu/ for download and installation instructions.
 The *ds9* executable must be available in the PATH environment variable for the pyds9 interface to be able to find and control it.
+Please note that pyds9 is not available on the Windows platform

 Source Code Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~